rafalkopryk/workflow-camunda-sample/Camunda/Camunda.Client/readme.md

     }

 ### Configuration Fields
-The JobWorkerAttribute and ServiceTaskConfiguration has several fields that can be configured:
+The JobWorkerAttribute and JobWorkerConfiguration has several fields that can be configured:

     public string Type { get; init; }
     public long TimeoutInMs { get; init; } = 60_000;